microscaler/fleetingdns/README.md

 Traditional testing requires exposing a local port publicly or deploying test instances, both tedious and insecure.

-With FTF:
+With FDF:

 ```bash
 fleetingdns forward --port 3000 --ttl 1800
 ```

 This command instantly creates a public DNS endpoint (e.g., `https://abc123.fleetingdns.run`) that Stripe can use to send webhook events directly to your locally running test server.
-FTF handles the routing securely, and after 30 minutes, the endpoint and tunnel close automatically.
+FDF handles the routing securely, and after 30 minutes, the endpoint and tunnel close automatically.

 ---